ready4-dev/ready4/README.md

 A programming syntax, template model module and tools to help author and maintain a health economic modelling project's documentation website.
-These elements are the foundation for a prototype software framework to support Transparent, Reusable And Updatable (TRU) health economic models.
+These elements are the foundation for a prototype software framework to support transparent, reusable And updatable health economic models.
 The software framework is extended by other R libraries.
 For detailed documentation about the framework and how to use it visit <https://www.ready4-dev.com/>.
 For a background to the methodological issues that the framework is attempting to help solve, read <https://arxiv.org/abs/2310.14138>.